shooshka133/Hacker-News-Job-Monitor/README.md

   - Scraped timestamp
 - Deduplicates using SQL Merge
 - Saves unique jobs to Google Sheets
-- Scheduled to run every 5 minutes (or as needed)
+- Scheduled to run every 6 hours (or as needed)

 ---